-The main technical characteristics of the machining centres are as follows:
+The main technical characteristics of the machining centers are as follows:

 - The milling cutters can be differentiated by their type of teeth, cutting direction or shape.